ps2homebrew/Open-PS2-Loader/COMPATIBILITY.md

 Keep in mind that multiplayer with 2 Xbox controllers doesn't work properly right now.

+Also, vibration doesn't work either.

-Feel free to add your own test entries.
+Feel free to add your own test entries via a pull request.